passadis/react-customidentitydb/README.md

 - Secure backend API for handling authentication processes.
 - Docker containerization for consistent deployment and scalability.
 - Integration with Azure services for robust and reliable application performance.
-- Chat GPT Interface that answers ony SQL Related Questions
+- Chat GPT Interface that answers only SQL Related Questions

 ## Conclusion